 Biomedical Sciences, M.H.S.

 The M.H.S. in biomedical sciences requires a minimum of 33 credit hours and offers full- and part-time scheduling options.
-Additionally, course options are available for both degree-seeking and nondegree-seeking students.

 Why Study Biomedical Sciences at Grand Valley?